tarush-ai/AureliusGPT-Torch/README.md

 Stoic or Stoic adjacent data to ensure better generation quality.

 My preprocessing logic between AureliusGPT-Torch and AureliusGPT is the same; I rely on Greek transliterations, Unicode normalization, regex patterns, and special "<BEGIN>", "<END>", and "<PAD>" (at training time) tokens.
-I take a similar approach for my preprocessing of _Meditations_ corpus to feed into LoRA; to avoid confusion between Llama's internal tokens and mine, I avoid adding them in, instead semantically replacing them after the corpus has been generated.
+I take a similar approach for my preprocessing of _Meditations_ corpus to feed into LoRA; to avoid confusion between Llama 3.2 1B's internal tokens and mine, I avoid adding them in, instead semantically replacing them after the corpus has been generated.

 I added the Meditations data twice to the final corpus to weight its significance, especially given its lower token count and the lower quality of synthetic data.
 My training split was 80% of the pure Meditations data and all the synthetic data; my validation split was 20% of the pure Meditations data.